nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # 9. Confidential Computing Considerations
 In confidential computing, the host operating system cannot be trusted.
 Instead, the platform owner must maintain and verify the relationships between three hardware identifiers:
-* CPU ID
+* Attestation key
 * TPM Endorsement Key (EK)
 * Geolocation Sensor ID + public key

 Proof of Residency
-* The confidential workload generates a hardware attestation that includes its CPU ID.
+* The confidential workload generates a hardware attestation that includes its Attestation key.
-* The platform owner receives this attestation and binds the reported CPU ID to the TPM EK.
+* The platform owner receives this attestation and binds the reported Attestation key to the TPM EK.
 * This binding produces a cryptographic proof that the workload is running on the expected physical CPU.

 Proof of Geolocation